Every AFOQT Subtest Strategy You Need to Know

 Mental Preparation

 Visualize success.
 You’ve prepared thoroughly—trust that preparation.
 Some nervousness is normal and can enhance performance.
-Use deep breathing between sections to maintain focus and composure.
+Use deep breathing between sections to maintain focus.

 Jennifer Walsh